-- I am in the process of creating a custom theme myself that is more accessible than the one in use on the site now.
-I’ve notified the developers of the current theme about some of the issues I’ve found.
+- I created a custom theme myself that is more accessible than the one previously used on the site.
+I notified the developers of that theme about some of the issues I found.

 - I periodically check the site with a screen reader and will continue to do so when any new functionality is added.